Lalit439cs/Summarization-NLP/README.md

 -**link.txt** - A link to the Google Drive folder containing the trained model <br>
 -**screenshot.jpg** -  a screenshot of our submission to CodaBench<br>
 -**prediction_result.zip** - predicted results on the test data that is submitted to CodaBench<br>
 -**requirements.txt** - installation requirements to create a required environment.
-Other required thing will be pre-installed or cached in the environment
+Other required things are assumed to be pre-installed or cached in the environment

 ## DECLARATION
 <!-- **DECLARATION** <br> -->